Brazilian Grand Prix

 How much do Brazilian Grand Prix tickets cost?

-Though the event is held annually in the middle of November for the past decade, the dates for the 2021 Brazilian Grand Prix have not been announced yet.
-We will update this page as soon as the dates and the prices for the tickets are announced.
-For now, we will go with the ticket prices for the different stands for the 2020 Brazilian Grand Prix.
+Though the event is held annually in the middle of November for the past decade, the dates for the 2021 Brazilian Grand Prix are slightly earlier, with the race weekend running from 5-7 November.
+Below are approximate ticket prices for the different stands for the 2021 Brazilian Grand Prix.

 Foreigners have very few seats to choose from at the Brazilian Grand Prix as most of the tickets are pre-booked by corporates and private clubs.
 The cheapest tickets are in Grandstand A bleacher type concrete seats which will cost you USD 270 per head.
 Seats in the Grandstand B are priced at USD 970 while the cheapest tickets are USD 190 in Grandstand Q.